tcho187/tcho187.github.io/_posts/2020-09-25-bert-sentiment_analysis.markdown

 * Earnings call transcript
 * Date of Earnings Quarter

 I also need information about the ticker prices before and after earnings calls.
 So, I use [Finnhub API](https://finnhub.io/docs/api).
-It's free to use (excluding certain parameters), but it limits the number of api calls per minute.
+It's free to use for most of the methods.
+The only downside is a limit on the number of api calls.
 I retrieve the follow information:
 * Opening Price of day before earnings call
 * Closing Price of day before earnings call
 * High Price of day before earnings call